MycroftAI/documentation/_pages/picroft.md

 1. Plug Picroft into a HDMI monitor or television, and attach a USB keyboard.
 If you are planning to connect Picroft to a WiFi network, you will first need to connect to a HDMI monitor or television so that you can manually configure Picroft's WiFi settings.
 2. `ssh` into Picroft once Picroft is connected to a wired or wireless network

+#### Connecting Picroft to a keyboard and monitor

+If you would like to see the output of Picroft on a monitor (rather than SSH'ing in to Picroft), you can plug a HDMI monitor in to the HDMI slot on the Raspberry Pi.

+If you would like to connect a keyboard or mouse (rather than SSH'ing in to Picroft), connect them via the USB slots on the Raspberry Pi.

+In our experience, we've found most monitors, keyboards and mice are plug-and-play - ie. you shouldn't have to install any additional drivers.

 ## Connecting Picroft to a wired or WiFi network

 ### To connect to a wired network